 Laura is the CEO of Wild Sky, and manager of Economic Initiatives at American Prairie Reserve.
 Laura focuses on shaping and promoting Wild Sky, new producer recruitment, and business development.
-Laura is also a research fellow at the Property and Environment Research Center and at the Hoover Institution at Stanford University.
+Laura is also a former research fellow at the Property and Environment Research Center and at the Hoover Institution at Stanford University.
 She has published several books including Environmental Entrepreneurship: Markets Meet the Environment in Unexpected Places (2013).
 She holds an MS in Public Policy and a BS in Political Science and Environmental Studies from Utah State University.
 Additionally, she serves on the Temple Fork Outfitters Board.
 Laura has studied private conservation efforts across the globe and is thrilled to be part of one of the world’s largest conservation ventures—right here in Montana!